-RomReal Ltd (RomReal) is with modest resources trying to focus on practicing good corporate governance, which will strengthen confidence in the Group and thereby contribute to the best possible long-term value creation to the benefit of the shareholders, the employees and other stakeholders.
+RomReal Ltd (RomReal) is with its modest resources trying to focus on practicing good corporate governance, which will strengthen confidence in the Group and thereby contribute to the best possible long-term value creation to the benefit of the shareholders, the employees and other stakeholders.
 The purpose of its principles for corporate governance is to regulate the division of roles between shareholders, the Board and the Executive Management more comprehensively than is required by legislation.

 The Norwegian code of practice for corporate governance (the code) has been issued by the Norwegian Corporate Governance Board (NCGB).
 It builds on the principle of "comply or explain", whereby companies must either comply with the code or explain why they may have chosen an alternative approach.
 It also requires the Company's report on its corporate governance to address all 15 sections of the code.
-The Oslo

-Stock Exchange stipulates that listed companies must provide an overall presentation of their corporate governance principles in accordance with the applicable code, and that this must be included in their annual report.
-RomReal's principles for corporate governance are based on the recommendation of 30 October 2014, which can be found at www.nues.no.
-The Norwegian Corporate Governance Board has decided not to amend the Norwegian Code of Practice for Corporate Governance in 2017.
+The Oslo Stock Exchange stipulates that listed companies must provide an overall presentation of their corporate governance principles in accordance with the applicable code, and that this must be included in their annual report.
+RomReal's principles for corporate governance are based on the recommendation of 17 October 2018, which can be found at www.nues.no.